christophpickl/urclubs/doc/ROADMAP.md

 * when tag "crosstraining" => if category not set, set to workout
 * change table vertical borders color
 * rating as rendered star icons
+* addresses should be ignorable
+* Caused by: java.net.URISyntaxException: Illegal character in path at index 25: http://www.lenokyoga.com/
+* new category: Sport (tennis, etc)
+* how to get older events from myclubs api?

 # Grob Plan